JoshMorrison99/Express-CSRF/README.md

 ![image](https://user-images.githubusercontent.com/25315255/220461194-812e8c7e-aa57-4093-96a7-bc4578d3603a.png)

 **Step 5**<br/>
 Some things to try on the support page would be SSRF.
 This CTF however is not vulnerable to SSRF.
-The intended solution of to perform a CSRF attack to reset the support user's password and login as the support user.
+The intended solution is to perform a CSRF attack to reset the support user's password and login as the support user.
 We can use the following CSRF PoC to reset the support user's password:
 ```
 <html>
     <body>